The DBE was originally conceived under the VANZ banner

 Virtual Australia and New Zealand (VANZ)

-VANZ is a federated, fully integrated, 'photo-realistic' secure 3D Data Set, that enables users to model the Natural and Built Environment across Australia and New Zealand - using any software and portal of their choice.
+VANZ is a federated, fully integrated, 'photo-realistic' secure 3D Data Set, that enables users to model the Natural and Built Environment across Australia and New Zealand (above and below ground, including all plant, equipment, devices and objects) at all scales and with all detail necessary for decision-making - using any software and portal of their choice.

-'Federated' simply means VANZ/DBE is made up of separate data sets each under the control of different owners and government organisations.
+'Federated' simply means VANZ/DBE is made up of separate data sets each under the control of the owners and government organisations who own and control the property that it models

 The '10 Foundation Data Sets' nominated by the Australian and New Zealand Land Information Council are critical to the development of VANZ/DBE, and represent a key first step in its creation.